 When you factory reset your Fitbit, it removes its pairing from your phone and clears all your user data and any customizations made to your Fitbit, including apps, watch faces, and other personalizations.

-After you reset, you also need to re-pair your Fitbit to your phone.
+After resetting, you must re-pair your Fitbit to your phone.

 Received a high or low heart rate notification on your Fitbit?
 Now what?